cliosight/Docs/README.md

 # Cliosight Documentation
-A detailed explanation for creating and managing tables, forms, reports, dashboards and triggers.
+A detailed explanation for creating datasources, forms, reports, dashboards, triggers and workflows.
 This is a work under progress.
 Please contact us for any clarifications:
 1. dikshit.baruah@gmail.com
 2. jaryya@gmail.com